nordeim/SG-Point-Of-Sale/docs/README_v1.1.md

     ```

 3.  **Start the Database Server**
-    This command downloads the PostgreSQL image and starts the database container in the background.
-It will be available on `localhost:5432`.
+    This command downloads and starts the PostgreSQL container in the background.
     ```bash
     docker compose -f docker-compose.dev.yml up -d
     ```

 4.  **Install Project Dependencies**
-    This command reads the `pyproject.toml` file, creates a dedicated virtual environment, and installs all required packages.
+    This command creates a virtual environment and installs all required packages.
     ```bash
     poetry install
     ```

 5.  **Activate the Virtual Environment**
-    All subsequent commands must be run inside this environment to use the installed packages.
+    All subsequent commands must be run inside this environment.
     ```bash
     poetry shell
     ```

 6.  **Apply Database Migrations**
-    This command connects to the running database and creates all the necessary tables, indexes, and constraints according to the migration scripts.
+    This command connects to the database and creates all the necessary tables.
     ```bash
     alembic upgrade head
     ```

 7.  **Seed Initial Data (Crucial First-Time Step)**
-    This script populates the fresh database with the default company, admin user, roles, and outlet needed to run the application.
-Without this step, you will not be able to log in or use the application.
+    This script populates the database with the default company, user, and outlet needed to run the application.
     ```bash
     python scripts/database/seed_data.py
     ```